dg-gh/welp_library/docs/welp_threads.md

 	A.task_running();

 Returns true if T.async_task(A, f, arg1, ... , argn) or T.priority_async_task(A, f, arg1, ... , argn) was called and the task hasn't been completed yet.

+	A.reset();

+Resets A to its initial state if it is not bound to any incomplete task (will wait for the task to complete if needed).